Moses Simon continues scoring run as Nantes hold Dijon in six-goal thriller | Goal.com

 The Levante loanee drew the visitors level five minutes after Stephy Mavididi broke the deadlock at the Stade Gaston-Gerard in the 15th minute.

-It ended 2-2 at half-time but late goals from Mavididi and Andre Girotto at the death of the game ensured both teams share the spoils in Dijon.
+It ended 2-2 at half-time but late goals from Mavididi and Andre Girotto at the death of the game ensured both teams shared the spoils in Dijon.

 The result stretched Nantes' winless run to five games in all competitions, and they are 12th in the Ligue 1 table with 33 points after 24 matches.